nautobot/nautobot-plugin-ssot-ipfabric/docs/plugin.md

 ## Safe Delete Mode

 By design, an SSoT Plugin using Diffsync will Create, Update or Delete when synchronizing two data sources.
 However, this may not always be what we want to happen with our Source of Truth (Nautobot).
 A job configuration option is available and enabled by default to prevent deleting objects from the database and instead, update the `Status` of said object alongside assigning a default tag, `ssot-safe-delete`.
 For example, if an additional snapshot is created from IPFabric, synchronized with Nautobot and, it just so happens that a device was unreachable, down for maintenance, etc., This doesn't `always` mean that our Source of Truth should delete this object, but we may need to bring attention to this matter.
 We let you decide what should happen.
-One thing to note is that some of the objects will auto recover from the changed status, if a new job shows the object is present.
-However, currently IPAddresses and Interfaces will not auto update to remove the `ssot-safe-delete` tag.
+One thing to note is that some of the objects will auto recover from the changed status if a new job shows the object is present.
+However, currently, IPAddresses and Interfaces will not auto-update to remove the `ssot-safe-delete` tag.
 The user is responsible for reviewing and updating accordingly.
 Safe delete tagging of objects works in an idempotent way.
-If an object has been tagged already, the custom field defining the last update will not be updated with a new sync date from ipfabric.
-So, if you re-run your sync job against days apart and you'd expect the date to change, but the object has been flagged as safe to delete; you wil not see an updated date on the object custom field unless the status changed, in which case the tag (depending on object) would be removed and then date updated of last sync would be applied.
+If an object has been tagged already, the custom field defining the last update will not be updated with a new sync date from IPFabric.
+So, if you re-run your sync job days apart and, you'd expect the date to change but the object has been flagged as safe to delete; you will not see an updated date on the object custom field unless the status changed, in which case the tag (depending on the object) would be removed followed by updating the last date of sync.

-The default status change if an object were to be `deleted` by SSoT Diffsync operations, will be specified below.
+The default status change of an object were to be `deleted` by SSoT Diffsync operations, will be specified below.
 These are the default transitions states, unless otherwise specified in the configuration options of the plugin by a user.

 - Device -> Offline (Auto deletes tag upon recovery)
 - IPAddresses -> Deprecated (Does not auto-delete tag upon recovery)